kirnap/ku-dependency-parser2/README.md

 You may download the language models from [here](http://ai.ku.edu.tr/models/conll18/lm)

+You may find converted version of langauge models from [here](http://ai.ku.edu.tr/models/conll18/lm/julia1/) (If you couldn't find your model, please refer the next section on this document)

 #### Loading Language Models on julia 1.0.3
 You need 2 steps arrangements:
 1. on julia 0.6